 - 1. Each youth may only participate in the 4-H Awardrobe Clothing Event with one entry in one class per year.
 However, youth may be selected to participate multiple years for any given class, even if they participated in that class in previous years. - 2.
 Each county may send the following number of participants in each class to represent their county, selected from each of the county's events: - a.
-Fashion Revue Class: Four participants with no more than two (2) participants with an entry in any given category (athletic wear, formal wear, everyday wear, costume). - b. \$15 Challenge Class: Three participants with no more than one (1) participant with an entry in any given category (athletic wear, formal wear, everyday wear, costume). - c.
-Clothing Selection Class: Three participants with no more than one (1) participant with an entry in any given category (athletic wear, formal wear, everyday wear, costume). - 3.
+Fashion Revue Class: Four participants total with no more than two (2) participants with an entry in any given category (athletic wear, formal wear, everyday wear, costume).

+- b. \$15 Challenge Class: Three participants total with no more than one (1) participant with an entry in any given category (athletic wear, formal wear, everyday wear, costume). - c.
+Clothing Selection Class: Three participants total with no more than one (1) participant with an entry in any given category (athletic wear, formal wear, everyday wear, costume). - 3.
 The categories in each class are simply for entry limit purposes.
-All entries in each class will be judged together. - 4.
-Participants must be in the senior 4-H designated level (Completed 9-12 in 2019) - Outfits or accessories which will be worn during the State 4-H Awardrobe Clothing Event may not be entered as another 4-H Iowa State Fair exhibit. - 6.
-Participants should submit only the materials requested for each class (report form and photo plus a receipt for \$15 challenge).
-If additional materials are sent with the entry or brought to the conference judging, they will not be considered. - 7.
-All participants must participate in all Awardrobe Clothing Event activities at the times scheduled for their county unless the 4 H'er is involved in another Iowa State Fair 4-H activity at the same time with a non-flexible schedule, with pre-approval.
+All entries in each class will be judged together. - Participants must be in the senior 4-H designated level (completed grades 9 - 12 in 2020). - Outfits or accessories which will be worn during the State 4-H Awardrobe Clothing Event may not be entered as another 4-H Iowa State Fair exhibit. - 6.
+Participants must bring the garment or outfit they purchased or created, and accessories, to the State 4-H Awardrobe Clothing Event. - Participants should submit only the materials requested for each class (report form and photo - for ALL classes - plus a receipt for \$15 challenge).
+If additional materials are sent with the entry or brought to the conference judging, they will not be considered.